Tesla Story Becoming Increasingly Fantastic As Business Model Falls Apart

 “The major factor affecting Tesla's Q2 deliveries was a severe production shortfall of 100 kWh battery packs, which are made using new technologies on new production lines.
 The technology challenge grows exponentially with energy density.
 Until early June, production averaged about 40% below demand.
 Once this was resolved, June orders and deliveries were strong, ranking as one of the best in Tesla history.”

 For the 5 out of last 7 quarters, the Company claimed manufacturing problems of one kind or another.
-This is the same company that is cutting short Model 3 testing and is attempting to accelerate Model 3 at unheard-of rates.
+This is the same company that is cutting short Model 3 testing and is attempting to accelerate the Model 3 at unheard of rates.
 But, is this ongoing manufacturing narrative even true?

 Clearly, manufacturing is not the company’s competency and there may be some truth here but we are skeptical of this explanation.
 Consider that later in the press release the Company says: